 - Set up an SNT when you have larger assets to protect

-- Use ABLE for daily expenses — therapy, equipment, activities
+- Use ABLE for daily expenses — therapy, equipment, activities (see qualified expenses guide)

 - Keep the bulk in the SNT — protected from Medicaid spend-down